 Job Descriptions for Common Emergency Management Careers

 Careers in emergency management often require extensive study, experience, and mastery of specific skills and specialized knowledge.
+That’s the kind of thing that can only come from an emergency management degree program.
 The most important traits that emergency management professionals must exhibit are leadership and specialized knowledge.

 Although emergency management careers can be found through all levels of local, state, and federal government and in private, public and nonprofit organizations, job titles for emergency management professionals commonly include the following: